ldeso/hugo-flex/README.md

 {{ resources.Get "myscript.js" | fingerprint | .Page.Scratch.SetInMap "js" "myscript" }}
 ```

+This would load script myscript.js on every page where the shortcode is used.

-As an example, here is the complete template for the Soundcloud shortcode:
+As an example, this is the template for the built-in Soundcloud shortcode:

 ```html
 {{ resources.Get "css/soundcloud.css" | minify | fingerprint | .Page.Scratch.SetInMap "css" "soundcloud" }}